 A: Urine has been used to help everything from acne to athlete's foot to name a few.
 Most common skin conditions can be cured or helped with the Urea in the urine.
 Even the softening of calluses on the feet & fingers .
 Some guitarists urinate on their hands to keep them soft and supple.

 Q: Isn’t it just a gross, disgusting thing that people do?

-A: While it isn’t the most popular thing to discuss over lunch, there are health benefits to urine therapy.
+A: While it isn’t the most popular thing to discuss over lunch, there are health benefits to UT.
 And to be honest there are a lot more grosser things in the world that humans do.

-There is a great write up on the American Cancer Society (or ACS ) website about Urine Therapy http://www.cancer.org
+There was a great write up on the American Cancer Society (or ACS ) website about Urine Therapy.
+Now gone.
+Link removed 2015..

 Q: What are the urine therapy benefits?

 A: It is claimed by scientists that urine therapy can help battle cancer cells, bacteria, dysentery and gonorrhea even rabies to have a short list of what the potential can be helped or in some cases cured.

 Q: Does anyone do urine therapy?

 A: Yes, Some famous people have done urine therapy for their health.
 British actress Sarah Miles would consume urine, Major League Baseball player Moisés Alou would urinate on his hands to help soften them, even Madonna the popular singer has stated that she urinates on her feet for the cure to athlete's foot.